masesgroup/KNet/src/documentation/articles/jvm_callbacks.md

 ---
-title: JVM callbacks within .NET suite for Apache Kafka powered code
+title: JVM callbacks within .NET suite for Apache Kafka™ powered code
-_description: Describes how to manage callbacks from JVM using the .NET suite for Apache Kafka
+_description: Describes how to manage callbacks from JVM using the .NET suite for Apache Kafka™
 ---

 # KNet: JVM callbacks